 When Your Bank Account Is Blocked Due to Sanctions: What to Do?

 The blocking of a bank account in the U.S. due to suspected violation of international sanctions is a serious situation that requires immediate legal action.
 Such blocking may be related to transactions involving sanctioned countries (e.g., Iran), companies, or individuals.
 Often, clients only learn about the problem when they cannot access their funds, and the bank refers to OFAC (Office of Foreign Assets Control).
+It is important to remember that when a blocked account is established to hold an entity's frozen assets, the money is not confiscated but kept under restrictions until resolution.
+Additionally, understanding international sanctions definition and what are global sanctions helps clients realize the scope of their situation.

 What Is Included in the Legal Support Service for Account Blocking Due to Sanctions?